 my appetite.
 Very nice website.

-Thanks for sharing your experience with us.
+A. Thanks for sharing your experience with us.
 Many natural mind enhancing supplements may interact with medications used for Alzheimer's disease.
 You mentioned galantamine, huperzine A, choline, and alpha gpc.
 CDP choline is another.
 Those on medications need to be careful when supplementing with natural brain supplements.

 Interaction with prescription